gg582/incuspeed/app/README.md

 ### 3. Generate Client Certificate

-This app requires a valid client certificate for encrypted HTTPS communication with the LVirt server.
+This app requires a valid client certificate for encrypted HTTPS communication with the IncuSpeed server.

 🔐 **Important:**
-Use the `utils/keygen.sh` script included in the main [LVirt repository](https://github.com/your-username/linuxVirtualization) to generate the certificate.
+Use the `utils/keygen.sh` script included in the main [IncuSpeed repository](https://github.com/gg582/incuspeed) to generate the certificate.

 ### 4. Run the GUI App